 Proofreading the content is the final step.
 The proofreader doesn’t need to worry about the meaning of the copy or its impact on the target audience.
 The proofreading process eliminates distracting grammar issues, spelling mistakes, or sentence structure.

 There’s a lot more to writing than just writing.
 80% of the work is something other than the writing itself.
 B2B content needs strong credible research to be effective.
-If you want to create B2B content that has impact, then the entire process must begin with a Content Brief.
+If you want to create B2B content that has impact, then the entire process must begin with a Creative Brief.

 Here again, are the seven checkpoints for achieving results-driven Trailblazer quality copy.